© All Rights Reserved david.byne

 Portsmouth has a wide variety of visitor attractions, but is most famous for its collection of historic naval ships, including HMS Victory, HMS Warrior and Henry VIII's Mary Rose.

 Like much of southern England, the weather generally is not something to write home about, but not particularly bad either.
 Summers last from June to September when temperatures are generally around 20 °C during the day, sometimes a bit lower and warm days of 25 °C or more are certainly possible.
 Nights are generally mild.
 Winters are mild as well, with temperatures well above zero and just occasionally a few degrees below zero at night.
+It's proximity to the sea, and the sheltering effect of Portsdown Hill mean that Portsmouth is usually warmer and far more frost-free than areas on the other side of the South Downs.
 Precipitation (mainly rain, snow is rare) is possible during all months, though autumn and winters are wetter.

 Southampton Airport is about 30 kilometres from Portsmouth and services around 50 mainly European destinations.

-National Rail trains run frequently from Waterloo Station in London and take between 1.5 hours and 1 hour and 40 minutes via Haslemere, or about 2 hours and 10 minutes via Winchester.
+South West trains run frequently from Waterloo Station in London and take between 1.5 hours and 1 hour and 40 minutes via Haslemere, or about 2 hours and 10 minutes via Winchester.
+Alternatively, Southern trains run regularly from Victoria Station.
 Other major services include Brighton (1 hour 40 minutes), Cardiff (3 hours 10 minutes) via Bath and Bristol; and Southampton (1 hour).
 There are also direct trains from Gatwick Airport (1 hour 20 minutes).

 Portsmouth is easily accessible by car via the M275 via the M27 and A27.
-From London, take the A3 or M3 south.
+From London, take the A3 or M3 south and follow the Eastern road down the island.
 As Portsmouth is an island city, routes in and out are limited, and so congestion can be a problem, especially during rush hour.

 National Express travels into the Hard (few hundred yards from harbour and historic dockyard) with links to many of the country's major cities.